 The pledge of allegiance to the flag shall be recited at the beginning of each school day in elementary, middle, and secondary schools.
 (HDSB Policy 3.60).
-A student may be excused from reciting the pledge of allegiance as per F.S.
-1003.44, effective July 1, 2016.
+A student may be excused from reciting the pledge of allegiance when his/her parent(s), as defined by Florida Statues, files a written request with the principal (F.S.
+1003.44, effective July 1, 2016.)